 4. Optional corset.
 You might consider wearing a corset under your duds.
 Period-correct foundation garments are what help give the right silhouette.

 5. Plastic blood splats.
 The great thing about these is that they’re plastic film—not liquid.
-You can pin these to your nice Victorian costume without messing it up.
+You can stick these to your nice Victorian costume without ruining it.
 You can also get some liquid stage blood in various forms.

 6. The all-important bloody axe!
 Carry this with you and be sure to tell everyone you didn’t do it.
 Really.